PaloAltoNetworks/iron-skillet/docs/creating_loadable_configs.rst

 ::

-    (env)$ python3 build_my_configs.py
+    (env)$ python3 create_loadable_configs.py
+    >>> Enter the name of the output directory:
     >>> Enter the superuser administrator account username:
     >>> Enter the superuser administrator account password:

-This will run the python utility and output full and snippet xml config files.
+This will run the python utility and output set commands and full xml config files.
-Loadable configs are stored in the my_configs directory.
+Loadable configs are stored in the loadable_configs directory.
-The config folder prefix is based on the MYCONFIG_DIR variable name.
+The config folder prefix is based on the output directory name used when running the script.

 ..
 Warning::
     You will be prompted for a username/password that will be used in the configuruation file.